MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

     -   [Get DPM installed](../get-started/Get-DPM-installed.md)

-2. Set up storageâ€”You can store backed up data on disk, on tape, and in the cloud with Azure.
+2. Set up storage—You can store backed up data on disk, on tape, and in the cloud with Azure.
 Read more in [Prepare data storage](../get-started/Prepare-data-storage.md).

-3.  **Set up the DPM protection agent**â€”The agent needs to be installed on the Exchange server.
+3.  **Set up the DPM protection agent**—The agent needs to be installed on the Exchange server.
 Read [Deploy the DPM protection agent](Deploy-the-DPM-protection-agent.md).

 ## Configure backup